 –The American pitbulls showcase some incredible team work and technicality in the ring, a testament to their 11-month reign as tag team title holders.

 –Janetty getting a little bit of color (a bloody nose) and Casaus baring his butt-cheeks to the crowd (not a joke).

 –Los Mochis Paco copping a phenomenal elbow drop on both Casaus and Janetty outside the ring

 –The re-emergence of Stevie Slick going full heel and intentionally botching another elbow drop by Los Mochis Paco!
 Incredible heel trickery—you’ve got to see to believe!

-–See the video for a small sampling of the carnage, including Derrick Jannety’s unbelievable suplex.
+for a small sampling of the carnage, including Derrick Jannety’s unbelievable suplex.

 It was another top-notch wrestling event in Salt Lake City.
 Huzzah for all those who made it out.
 Be sure to catch the next match-up Nov.
 2 at the UCW arena (47 S. Orange St.), to follow UCW-Zero on Facebook and Twitter (@UCWzero) and to subscribe to the Youtube channel.
 Oh, and above all else, remember that nothing happens until the bad guy shows up.
 Stay heel.